eficode-academy/helm-katas/helm-chart-whitespace-pipelines-functions.md

 <summary>Steps:</summary>

 **Make CPU and Memory Limits Configurable for the Sentences Deployment**

+> we are going to work with the file called `sentences-deployment.yaml` if nothing else is described

 So far our sentences deployment has a hard-coded definition of each pods resource limits, in this case the CPU request and the CPU limit: